 - Stir in the water.
 Put the pan over medium-high heat and bring to a boil, stirring often.
 Boil over medium-high, stirring often, until the mixture registers 200°F (94°C).

 - Stir in the lemon juice, zest, and liqueur.
 Continue to cook until the mixture registers 220°F (104°C).
 The whole process should take about 45-60 minutes depending on the dimensions of your vessel (the wider and more shallow, the shorter the time).
+Neither strawberries nor lychees have a lot of pectin, so this jam will be somewhat loose—which is just the way I like it.
+To make the jam more congealed, stir in the optional pectin powder at this point and boil it, stirring constantly, for another minute.

-- Bottle while hot and process using the hot water canning method for longer storage at room temperature (you'll need 3 half-pint jars).
+- Bottle the jam while hot and process it using the hot water canning method for longer storage at room temperature (you'll need 3 half-pint jars).
 Alternatively, cool it down then store in a clean, lidded container.
 If you use a clean spoon every time, the jam should keep about a month in the fridge.